halveez/ec601_project1/README.md

 Ran into some additional issues with Anaconda and gdal, rasterio, and rioaxxary installation, and was ultimately unable to follow the guide to completion.

+Instead, I set up OpenDroneMap's WebODM system, and downloaded some shared multi-spectral datasets from their user forums, and set out to extract some 3D models from these aerial images.

 ## References